Machinery Safety & Compliance

-we take the risk out of operating industrial machinery
+we take the risk out of operating non-compliant and unsafe machinery, plant and equipment

-IMS Global is your insurance policy against the cost, downtime, and personal liability that come with operating non-compliant industrial machinery.
+IMS Global is your insurance policy mitigating the cost, downtime, and personal liability that come with operating non-compliant machinery, plant and equipment.
 We bring imported and existing plant into line with

 Why Machinery Safety & Compliance Matters